Muslim Pharmacist in BC with $200K in Corporate Retained Earnings: Halal Investing Inside a CCPC in 2026

 The classic question every CCPC owner asks: should I take the money out and invest personally, or leave it inside the corporation?

 At BC's 53.50% top combined marginal rate, extracting $200,000 as a one-time bonus costs roughly $80,000 to $107,000 in immediate personal tax (depending on Fatima's total income that year and whether the extraction is salary versus dividend).
-If she leaves the $200,000 inside the corporation, she invests the full $200,000 today — but pays higher corporate passive income tax rates on the annual returns and faces 66.67% capital gains inclusion instead of the personal 50% rate.
+If she leaves the $200,000 inside the corporation, she invests the full $200,000 today — but pays higher corporate passive income tax rates on the annual returns.
+The capital gains inclusion rate itself is the same — a flat 50% — whether the gain is realized inside the corporation or personally.

 The math tips in favor of corporate holding when the investment horizon exceeds approximately seven years.
 The tax-deferred compounding of the extra $80,000 to $107,000 (money that would have gone to CRA on extraction) generates enough additional growth to overcome the annual corporate tax drag.
 Below seven years, the higher corporate passive rates eat the deferral advantage, and Fatima would have been better off extracting to her TFSA and RRSP.